 These connections are very easy to clean.
 Ball-retained overdentures are also called stud-attachment dentures.

-A bar-retained overdenture has the jawbone’s dental implants attached to a thin metal bar that follows the jaw line, as illustrated on the left.
+A bar-retained overdenture has the jawbone’s dental implants attached to a thin metal bar that follows the jawline.

-This type of implant-supported overdenture is generally recommended for people who have low-density in their jawbones.
+This type of implant-supported overdenture is generally recommended for people who have a low density in their jawbones.
 The bar helps to support teeth stability.
 The clips and attachments on bar-retained overdentures usually need to be replaced every 6 to 12 months.

 Eligibility criteria for implant-supported overdentures